Foster-20/Accesskey_Project/README.md

 5. Sign out when done.
 ##
 ## Admin user account
--Username : admin
+-Username : nanakwame

--Password : sysadmin@1
+-Password : admin@1234
 ## Usage for Micro Focus Admin
 1. Sign up for a new account if you don't have one already.
 2. Sign in using your credentials.